wordofwarning/wordofwarning.org/hab/domestic/index.md

 <http://domesticmcr.org>

-Taking place within the M3 postcode area (TBC) on Saturday 26 September 2015, Domestic II is presented by Word of Warning; produced by hÅb; supported using public funding by Arts Council England + funded by Manchester City Council; supported by The Guinness Partnership + City Response Limited.
+Taking place within the M3 postcode area (TBC) on 26 September 2015, Domestic II is presented by Word of Warning; produced by hÅb; supported using public funding by Arts Council England + funded by Manchester City Council; supported by The Guinness Partnership + City Response Limited.